 Tagging contacts based on custom events

 You can attach tags to all contacts who have done a particular event or action on your website.
-Since Gist auto-tracks all page views, you can add a tag to everyone who viewed a certain page on your site.
+Since Gist auto-tracks all page views, you can add a tag to everyone who views a certain page on your site.

-For instance, you can add a 'Potential Customer' tag to a contact who views your Pricing page, or an 'About to Churn' tag to someone who views your refund policy page, so you can send them relevant emails.
+For instance, you can add a 'Potential Customer' tag to a contact who views your Pricing page or an 'About to Churn' tag to someone who views your refund policy page so you can send them relevant emails.

 Tagging subscribers based on source of import

-If you have contacts and subscribers on multiple platforms (live chat, email marketing, CRM, etc.) and you want to import all of them into Gist, it would be useful to add specific tags to your contacts inside each CSV file that you're importing.
+If you have contacts and subscribers on multiple platforms (live chat, email marketing, CRM, etc.) and want to import all of them into Gist, it would be useful to add specific tags to your contacts inside each CSV file you're importing.
 For example, if you're importing your MailChimp subscribers, you can add a 'Tag' column header in the CSV and add MailChimp for all the contacts.

 Tagging contacts automatically